-- For implementation projects: two thoughtful analyses of the historical quality of proposed content (critical review) - For film production, post-research writing phase: research report including annotated bibliography, annotated film log, and outline - For film post-production and distribution: script and editing document - For historical markers: copy of the text, material specifications for the marker, assurance that there will be at least three parking spaces out of the roadway to access the marker - For brochures: sample copy of draft text and/or mockup of the proposed brochure that includes the sample text - For exhibit installations: sample copy of draft text and labels, list of likely objects to be used in support of the text, material specifications for exhibit furniture and mounts (include any estimates of off-gas time requirements), the museum environment of the exhibit space (temperature and humidity set points and diurnal fluctuation, natural and
+- For implementation projects: two thoughtful analyses of the historical quality of proposed content (critical review.
+See Appendix E for a sample letter of critical review) - For film production, post-research writing phase: research report including annotated bibliography, annotated film log, and outline - For film post-production and distribution: script and editing document - For historical markers: copy of the text, material specifications for the marker, assurance that there will be at least three parking spaces out of the roadway to access the marker - For brochures: sample copy of draft text and/or mockup of the proposed brochure that includes the sample text - For exhibit installations: sample copy of draft text and labels, list of likely objects to be used in support of the text, material specifications for exhibit furniture and mounts (include any estimates of off-gas time requirements), the museum environment of the exhibit space (temperature and humidity set points and diurnal fluctuation, natural and artificial light sources and levels, security), duration of the exhibit, and where project documentation will reside

-- artificial light sources and levels, security), duration of the exhibit, and where project documentation will reside - For conferences and programs: details of how presentations will be vetted, where project materials will be deposited, and how the public will be able to access them into the future - For web development: Web Site Strategy Worksheet
+- For conferences and programs: details of how presentations will be vetted, where project materials will be deposited, and how the public will be able to access them into the future - For web development: Website Strategy Worksheet (See Appendix M for a sample Web Site Strategy Worksheet.)

-MHCHG APPLICATION ADVICE: INTERPRETIVE PROGRAMS AND PUBLIC EDUCATION
+APPLICATION ADVICE: INTERPRETIVE PROGRAMS AND PUBLIC EDUCATION